pre-vert/Borrowable-limit-order-book/ISSUES.md

-# Borrowable Limit Order Book - POTENTIAL ISSUES
+# :neutral_face: Borrowable Limit Order Book - POTENTIAL ISSUES

-### Potential issue [1](#1).
+### Issue [1](#1).
 The liquidation of a borrowing position following the removal of an order would need a swap in an external AMM

 Example: